 Pop into the Neue Burg part of the central Hofburg complex and visit the collection of historical musical instruments.

-The collection includes an Érard piano used by Liszt when writing, teaching and performing in Rome.
+That collection includes an Érard piano used by Liszt when writing, teaching and performing in Rome.